lowtze/latin-books/Julia - Reed/Reed - Julia.md

 sunt lacertae.
 Cic�dae quoque undique cantant.
 Lacertis -et cic�dis gr�tum est caelum caeruleum.

-6
+---

 ## CERĒS ET PERSEPHONĒ

-That fairfield
+> That fair field
+>
-Of Enna, where Proserpin gatkering flowers,
+>Of Enna, where Proserpin gathering flowers,
+>
-Herself a fairer flower, by gloomy Dis
+>Herself a fairer flower, by gloomy Dis
+>
-Was gathered � which cost Ceres all (hat pain
+>Was gathered—which cost Ceres all that pain
-To seek Tier (hrough (he world,
+>
+>To seek her through the world.
+>

-Milton.
+> Milton.

 ### VII